 Cough can be classified based on their character, which is the nature of air’s movement during the cough (3).

-- Barking cough: It can be due to swelling in the upper airway, usually the larynx and trachea, due to the parainfluenza virus that interferes with breathing.
+- Barking cough: It can be due to swelling and inflammation in the upper airway, usually the larynx and trachea, due to the parainfluenza virus that interferes with taking the breath in.
+Inspiration.
 It may start suddenly during the night.
 You may hear stridor, which is a loud noise from harsh breathing while inhaling air.
 It is caused by croup (4).

 - Whooping cough: It is a type of continuous cough without gaps to breathe in between coughing.
 The whooping sound is heard when the baby takes a deep breath at the end of the coughing episode.
 It is caused by pertussis infection by bacterium Bordetella pertussis and is common in unvaccinated babies under the age of one year (5).